bbauska/HTML5-Basics/README.md

 <h4>2.
 Using Modernizr with JavaScript:</h4>

-Modernizr keeps track of the results of all of it's feature detections via the `Modernizr` object.
+Modernizr keeps track of the results of all of it's feature detections via the <b><mark>Modernizr` object.

 ```javascript
   if (Modernizr.canvas) {